Getting ready for the Tribunal (advanced level) London 2017

-The Tribunal’s practice and procedure is governed by the over-riding objective which sets out a framework for how it is to conduct itself.
+The Tribunal’s practice and procedure is governed by what’s called ‘the over-riding objective’.
 Basically the objective is to enable the Tribunal to deal with cases fairly and justly and this includes

 - dealing with a case in ways proportionate to its importance, the complexity of the issues, the anticipated costs and the resources of the parties and of the Tribunal;

 - avoiding unnecessary formality and seeking flexibility in the proceedings;

 - ensuring, so far as practicable, that the parties are able to take part fully in the proceedings;

 - using any special expertise of the Tribunal effectively; and

 - avoiding delay, so far as compatible with proper consideration of the issues.

 The parties to the proceedings must help the Tribunal to further the overriding objective; and co-operate with the Tribunal generally.

 Proceedings at the Tribunal are semi-formal.
 Neither side is required to be represented by a barrister, solicitor or valuer.
 A representative (whether legally qualified or not) can be appointed by a party to represent them in the proceedings subject to written notice of appointment (that is; the representative’s name and address) being given to the Tribunal and the other parties.
 At a hearing a party may be accompanied by another person whose details need not have been given to the Tribunal but who, with the Tribunal’s permission, may act as a representative or otherwise help in preparing the party’s case at the hearing.